local-projects/ofxApp/ReadMe.md

 G_TEX("icons/icon1.png")->draw(0,0); //access global texture
 ```

-Often you need fine grain control over how these textueres are loaded, maybe some of them need to be ```GL_TEXTURE_2D``` because you want your tex coordinates normalized, maybe you want some to have mipmaps created and some not.
+Often you need fine grain control over how these textures are loaded, maybe some of them need to be ```GL_TEXTURE_2D``` because you want your tex coordinates normalized, maybe you want some to have mipmaps created and some not.
 To allow this fine level of detail, ofxAppStaticTextures allows you to embed how you need the texture loaded in the filename.
 There are two modifiers you can play with:

 * **```"_t2d"```**: the texture should be loaded as ```GL_TEXTURE_2D```
 * **```"_mip"```**: the texture should have with mipmaps.

-For example, files named like this, will recieve this treatment:
+For example, files named like this, will receive this treatment:

 * **```"img.png"```** : will load as ```GL_TEXTURE_RECTANGLE_ARB``` and no mipmaps
 * **```"img_mip.png"```** : will load as ```GL_TEXTURE_2D``` with mipmaps